EwanColquhoun/loadsheet-planner/README.md

 4. Change the current working directory to the location where you want the cloned directory to be made.
 5. Type **git clone**, and then paste the URL copied from GitHub.
 6. Press **enter** and the local clone will be created.
+7. To install the project libraries enter the following commands into your IDE console:
+> pip3 install fpdf

+> pip3 install fpdf2

+8. To run the application from your IDE enter the following command into your IDE console:
+> python3 run.py

 [Back to top](<#contents>)
 # Credits